6oat/luvit-openshift-quickstart/README.md

 	http://$name-$namespace.rhcloud.com

-## Configuration
+## NOTES

-Luvit version is configurable in .openshift/action_hooks/start
+I changed this to run the Luvit install script from their website.